CiscoDevNet/terraform-provider-nxos/docs/data-sources/ntp.md

 - `max_poll` (Number) NTP maximum interval default in seconds.
 Possible range is from `4` to `16`.
 - `min_poll` (Number) NTP minimum interval default in seconds.
 Possible range is from `4` to `16`.
 - `name` (String) NTP server or peer address.
+- `preferred` (Boolean) A property that indicates if the NTP server is preferred.
+Only one preferred server is allowed.
 - `type` (String) NTP provider type.
 Possible values are `server` or `peer`.
 - `vrf` (String) Identifies the VRF for the NTP providers.